 If your application doesn’t qualify for simplified filing (that is, you require use of monies for more than $60,000), you will have to use the regular filing track.
 This is the most common type of MCA application as the orders sought are comprehensive and you do not need to go back to court to seek another order.

 Our fees start from $3900 for the regular filing track for deputyship court orders.
 This process takes about 6 months.

 If the matter is not complicated, the application for the appointment of a deputy takes about 6 months.

 Our Fees for an Application under the Mental Capacity Act to Appoint a Deputy.

-- Our fees are not applicable if there is a dispute among family members.
+Our fees are applicable if there is no dispute among family members.

 Our work includes: